 Lenders hire us for our experience in Commercial law which serves to make the best transactional attorneys.
 We have represented many investors, contractors, business owners and managers and funds.
 Our labor and employment practice has exposed us to a great many types of businesses and we are experienced with the pension funds and taxation inherent in them.
 There is probably not a form of business we have not represented which translates to a plus in understanding the collateral and security interests to perfect.

 Ultimately, however, it is the skill of the lawyers that sets us apart and our philosophy.
 We are solution oriented and innovative.
-Two (2) of our named lawyers have been recognized as Pennsylvania Super Lawyers for carrying out this philosophy.

-Our unique understanding of Article 2A and Equipment Lease contract provisions has led to our clients favoring our documentation of their specialty Lease Origination programs including, Vendor Program Agreements, One-off Lease purchase assignments (stream of payments and/or residual), Custom Master Lease Agreements and Schedules and Remarketing Agreements, Titling Trusts and Syndications of Pools of Assets.
-FWH&L is recognized nationally for documenting Equipment Finance Warehouse Lines on behalf of Lessors and Bank Lenders and Bundled Lease Finance Loans for long-term equipment finance secured by lease and residual.
+Our unique understanding of Article 2A and Equipment Lease contract provisions has led to our clients favoring our documentation of their specialty Lease Origination programs including, Vendor Program Agreements, One-off Lease purchase assignments (stream of payments and/or residual), Custom Master Lease Agreements and Schedules and Remarketing Agreements, Titling Trusts and Syndications of Pools of Assets. the Firm is recognized nationally for documenting Equipment Finance Warehouse Lines on behalf of Lessors and Bank Lenders and Bundled Lease Finance Loans for long-term equipment finance secured by lease and residual.